Zimmerman verdict under scrutiny from U.S. attorney general, protesters

 "People from all over the country will gather to show that we are not having a two- or three-day anger fit.
 This is a social movement for justice," Sharpton told reporters in Washington.

-While Zimmerman's defence opted against a Stand Your Ground defence, it relied on the self-defence statutes and the language in the jury instructions
+While Zimmerman's defense opted against a Stand Your Ground defense, it relied on the self-defense statutes and the language in the jury instructions

 "I decided today that until the Stand Your Ground law is abolished in Florida, I will never perform there again," Wonder said to cheers at a performance in Quebec City.
 "As a matter of fact wherever I find that law exists, I will not perform in that state or in that part of the world."